pronsSec/HashesandHydras/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Instructions:

--Press the play button in the top left of the first cell below this.
+- Press the play button in the top left of the first cell below this.
 Upload your hashes or zip and wordlists that way.

--Move to the next cell down.
+- Move to the next cell down.
 Choose your setup with the radio checkboxes and press play.
 This will take a bit of time, roughly 5 mins.

--Press play beside the cell that pops your shell.
+- Press play beside the cell that pops your shell.

--Hangout and chillaxinate
+- Hangout and chillaxinate

--You are responsible for your own actions, this is a tool meant for ethical pentesting yo.
+- You are responsible for your own actions, this is a tool meant for ethical pentesting yo.